-5. Regular Dialogue Between President's Office and Minority Students and Faculty addition, I meet, from time to time, with the various advisory groups and committees that have been constituted to recommend courses of action on particular issues.
+5. Regular Dialogue Between President's Office and Minority Students and Faculty

+As you know, I have regularly reserved Tuesday mornings for meetings with students, faculty and staff.
+A number of members of the minority community at the University have taken advantage of these opportunities.
+In addition, I meet, from time to time, with the various advisory groups and committees that have been constituted to recommend courses of action on particular issues.
 Here again, a substantial number of minority individuals are included in these sessions.
 At their request, more or less regularly scheduled meetings have been held with officers of many of the organized groups on campus.
 I would be happy to explore whatever arrangements might be necessary or desirable to improve or regularize these already existing modes of communication.